shaneutt/wg-ai-gateway/proposals/7-payload-processing.md

 ## Goals

-* Ensure that declarative APIs and standards exist for adding Payload Processors to HTTP requests and responses on Kubernetes.
+* Ensure that declarative APIs, standards, and guidance on best practices exist for adding Payload Processors to HTTP requests and responses on Kubernetes.
 * Ensure that there is adequate documentation for developers to be able to easily build implementations of Payload Processors according to the standards.